ahundt/deep-learning-jhu-cs-482-682/README.md

 tensorboard --port 8888 --logdir ../data
 ```

-Open your web browser and go to [http://localhost:8888](http://localhost:8888).
+While TensorBoard is running, open your web browser and go to [http://localhost:8888](http://localhost:8888).

 Run all your experiments:

 ```
-sh 1_fashion_mnist_experiments.sh
+sh 01_fashion_mnist_experiments.sh
 ```

 ## Questions

-For each of the following questions (#1-15) analyze **What, How and, Why**:
+For each of the following questions (#1-9):

-  - What does each change do mathematically?
-  - What does each change do algorithmically?
-  - How and why does the loss, accuracy, validation loss, and validation accuracy change?
-  - How and why does the training time change? (if at all)
-  - Explain why you would want to apply such a change to your model.
-  - After each question return to the parameters to their original settings unless the next question says otherwise.
-  - Run on Fashion-MNIST unless the instructions say otherwise.
+  - [ ] Run on Fashion-MNIST unless the instructions say otherwise.
-  - Include a screenshot of your tensorboard scalars for each situation and compare the effect of the hyperparameter changes.
+  - [ ] Include a screenshot of your tensorboard scalars for each situation.
+  - [ ] Give a very brief explanation of effect of this hyperparameter change.
-      - The labels and pictures must be very clear.
+  - [ ] The labels and screenshots must be very clear, the `--name extra_description` parameter can help.
-      - Don't forget you can move the folders from your `../data` directory and back into it.
+  - [ ] Don't forget you can move the folders from your `../data` directory and back into it.

-Extra credit if you set up hyperparameter tuning to run everything in one go.
+  - [ ] After each question, return to the parameters to their original settings unless the next question says otherwise.
+  - [ ] Make sure every configuration you run with is in `p01_fashion_mnist_experiments.sh`.

 There is also no need to re-run the default setting over and over again, just re-use a single default run where it is reasonable.

 ### Varying Datasets (3 points)

 1. Compare the performance of mnist and fashion-mnist

-### Varying Hyperparameters (33 points)
+### Varying Hyperparameters (3 points each)

 2. Train for twice as many epochs for both mnist and fashion_mnist.
     - [Fashion 10 epochs, MNIST 10 epochs, Fashion 20 epochs, MNIST 20 epochs]